LSDBC/Economics/content/Advanced Macroeconomics III (Galí).md

 ^4c6b9a

 An implication of this equation is that an optimal policy — a policy that minimizes the welfare loss — must enforce zero inflation (as we anticipated in deriving the NKPC in the previous chapter) and zero output gap.
-If the SS were efficient, in would holds the identity $\text{MRS} = \text{MPN}$.
+If the SS were efficient, in equilibrium the following identity would hold: $\text{MRS} = \text{MPN}$.
 In case of inefficiency, however, they will differ: for reasons that will be clarified in the future, MPN is usually larger than MRS. Therefore, the output gap will very hardly be zero.
 In turn, the average welfare loss will depend on a linear combination of the variances of the output gap and inflation:

 $$